BrunoYang0918/Udacity_Spark/README.md

 ## File Description
-Sparkify.ipython: the jupyter file that relates to the data exploration, data modeling process.
-The final output of this scrpit is a trainned model.
+Sparkify.ipynb: the jupyter file that relates to the data exploration, data modeling process.
+The final output of this scrpit is a trained model.

 ## Results
 ### Model Evaluation and Validation
 In the very begining of this study, I am meant to use Logistic Regression Model instead of this Random Forest.
 However, per quick test run, the model metrics score is not as high as expected.
 Therefore, I switch to use Random Forest, which successfully increase the result as expected.
 In terms of the model hyperparameters, as per my past experience with scikit-learn package, the num of trees and tree depath are two areas worthwhile to try.